Last updated:

 Dean Ariola

-Whilst gloves are important, so are boots for a goalkeeper on the football pitch, if you’re looking for the best to wear on your feet this page looks to help you make that decision, from the options available to you.
-We’ve tried and tested a variety to help, you can find more about them here.
+Whilst gloves are important, so are boots for a goalkeeper on the football pitch.
+If you’re looking for the best football boots for goalkeepers and become the number 1 of all no. 1s, I intend to use this page to help you make that decision.
+I’ve tried and tested a variety so you can read more about them here.

 The goalkeeper is the player directly responsible for preventing the opposition from scoring by defending the goal.
 He is the only player in the side who may use hands and arms (within the penalty area) to play the ball.